 - Smile, a good mood, high spirits and laughter also increases willpower.
 Try watching more comedies and surrounding yourself with happy people.

 - Clench your fists.
-This exercises self control which causes you to become more disciplined.
+This exercises aids in self control which causes you to become more disciplined.
 When you are trying to fight temptations, clench your fists, squeeze your eyes shut or even hold your breath.

 - Set reminders.
 Little notes or alarms remind you not to give into temptation.
 Write little notes that you can see, to remind you to accomplish what it is you set out for yourself.
 Set your alarm clock to remind you to move onto other tasks.